B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 Neighbor-Joining Tree
 .....................

-The eigth component displays the guide tree created by `MAFFT <https://mafft.cbrc.jp/alignment/software/>`_ alignment.
+The eighth component displays the guide tree created by `MAFFT <https://mafft.cbrc.jp/alignment/software/>`_.
 The tree visualization is produced using `Phylocanvas.gl <https://www.npmjs.com/package/@phylocanvas/phylocanvas.gl>`_.
+The tree nodes are labeled with the identifiers attributed to the distinct proteins.

 .. image:: /_static/images/loci_reports_nj.png
    :width: 1400px